 In the simplest of explanations, pixel pitch is the distance from the center of an LED cluster (or pixel) to the center of the next LED cluster/pixel measured in millimeters.
-Pixel pitch typically ranges from .9mm up to 10mm.
+It typically ranges from .9mm up to 10mm.
 NanoLumens’ indoor LED displays feature pixel pitches ranging from .9mm – 10mm to help you find the best solution for you.

 Why is pixel pitch important?

 So, wouldn’t a smaller pixel pitch be better all of the time?
 It does help your picture, but at a cost.
 By having a smaller pixel pitch, you increase the number of LED clusters for your display.
 A NanoLumens 114″ display with a 4mm pixel pitch uses 247,760 pixels, where as a 6mm LED display of the same size uses 96,000.
-The more LED clusters in your display, the higher your expense.
-You can cut your costs and still have a fantastic display by going with a larger pixel pitch if your audience isn’t too close to your screen.
+The more LED clusters in your display, the lower the pixel pitch and the higher your expense.
+You can cut your costs and still have a fantastic display by going with a larger pitch if your audience isn’t too close to your screen.
 If your display is in a space where your target audience will be closer to the display screen, such as in a retail environment, a 4mm is probably better suited to your needs.
-If you are hanging your display higher and in turn further from your target, for a project such as airport signage, a 5mm or 6mm display may be best for you.
+If you are hanging your display higher and in turn further from your target, for a project such as airport signage, a 5mm or 6mm pixel pitch display may be best for you.